dmail-old/signal/docs/api-advanced.md

 ## Disable

 You may need to disable a signal: it means prevent listener from being notified and installer side effects from hapenning.
-You can do temporarily during a function execution as shown below.
+You can disable a signal temporarily during a function execution as shown below.

 ```javascript
 import { createSignal } from "@dmail/signal"